w3f/Grants-Program/applications/ssal-commods-dex.md

 | 1. | Smart Contracts | We will write the requisite ink! smart contracts to create, buy, and sell commodities contracts, testing them on Shibuya testnet. |
 | 2. | Frontend | We will deliver a simple user interface tailored for mobile devices.
 At this stage, it will remain disconnected from any blockchain functions. |

-### Milestone 2 Example — Connect Smart Contracts to Frontend & User Testing
+### Milestone 2 — Connect Smart Contracts to Frontend & User Testing

 - **Estimated Duration:** 1 month
 - **FTE:**  2,3